Why does God stay hidden? Why doesn't God reveal himself so concretely and physically that no one could doubt his existence?

 Thus, it's easy to have doubts about God's existence, and not just if we are young and still over-enthralled by the reality of this world, its stunning beauty, the promises it dangles before us, and its overpowering physical character.
 In a world where the physical defines everything, it can be difficult to believe in anything else.

-But that struggle, ironically, also afflicts those who are mature in faith, in a more painful way in fact.
+But that struggle, ironically, also afflicts those who are mature in faith, in fact in a more painful way.
 It was Jesus, after all, not some wayward youth who cried out: “My God, my God, why have you forsaken me!” and who cautioned us to pray daily so as “not to be put to the test.”
 It was this test exactly that Jesus had in mind.
 What is “the test”?